Darshansm123/Dynamic-Form-Generator/README.md

 }

-**Local Development Guide**
+## Local Development Guide

-1. Starting the development server: After cloning the repository and installing dependencies, run the following command to start the development server:
+### 1. Starting the development server: After cloning the repository and installing dependencies, run the following command to start the development server:

 npm start

 The app will be available at http://localhost:3000.

-2. Testing: Run unit tests using Jest and end-to-end tests using Playwright:
+### 2. Testing: Run unit tests using Jest and end-to-end tests using Playwright:

 npm test        # To run unit tests npm run e2e     # To run Playwright end-to-end tests

-3. Building the app: To create a production build of the app, run:
+### 3. Building the app: To create a production build of the app, run:

 npm run build

-4. Deploying to Vercel/Netlify: Once you have the production build, you can deploy it to platforms like Vercel or Netlify.
+### 4. Deploying to Vercel/Netlify: Once you have the production build, you can deploy it to platforms like Vercel or Netlify.

 For Vercel, simply connect your GitHub repository to your Vercel account and deploy the project.
 For Netlify, drag the build folder to the Netlify dashboard to deploy.